leealex/vagrant/README.md

 ## Upgrade

-Before upgrading the box backup all your databases.
+Backup all your databases before upgrading the box.

 - vagrant box update
 - vagrant destroy